morrownr/8821au-20210708/README.md

 Hot: An in-kernel driver for the rtl8821/11au chipsets has been merged into kernels 6.13 and 6.14.
 Installing this driver will automatically blacklist the new in-kernel driver, which is part of the rtw88 series of drivers.
-The new in-kernel driver is Linux Standards comliant and is a much better driver than this one.
+The new in-kernel driver is Linux Standards compliant and is a much better driver than this one.
 This driver will no longer get API related updates beyond kernel 6.13.
 Pull Requests are still welcome.